toddllm/klaviyo-reporting-poc/CODING_AGENT_PROMPT.md

 ## Instructions for Using This Prompt

 1. Provide this prompt to the coding agent without modifications
+2. The coding agent will first clean up the repository to ensure a clean state
-2. The coding agent will check PROGRESS.md to determine which PR to implement next
+3. The coding agent will check PROGRESS.md to determine which PR to implement next
-3. The coding agent will follow the implementation guide and create a PR for review
+4. The coding agent will follow the implementation guide and create a PR for review
-4. The coding agent will update PROGRESS.md to track the implementation status
+5. The coding agent will update PROGRESS.md to track the implementation status

 ## Example